Hillary Clinton teases she'll be 'surprise guest' at Biden townhall

-Hillary Clinton teases she'll be 'surprise guest' at Biden town hall amid endorsement speculation
+Hillary Clinton teases she'll be 'surprise guest' at Biden town hall, as endorsement expected

-Hillary Clinton, the 2016 Democratic presidential nominee, announced Tuesday she will join Joe Biden, the party's presumptive 2020 nominee, in a virtual town hall Tuesday afternoon.
+Hillary Clinton, the 2016 Democratic presidential nominee, announced Tuesday she will join Joe Biden, the party's presumptive 2020 nominee, in a virtual town hall Tuesday afternoon -- where she's expected to formally back his campaign.

-The former first lady, senator and secretary of state has not yet formally endorsed Biden, but it's believed she could use the forum to do so.
+The former first lady, senator and secretary of state has not yet formally endorsed Biden.
+But a Democratic source confirmed to Fox News that Clinton will indeed endorse Biden at the 3 p.m. event.

 Clinton said on Twitter she was “excited” to join Biden as a "surprise guest" for the town hall.